lindbrook/packageRank/README.md

 #### pro.mode

-Perhaps the biggest downside of using cranDownload(pro.mode = TRUE) is that you might draw mistaken inferences from plotting the data since it adds false zeroes to your data.
+Perhaps the biggest downside of using cranDownloads(pro.mode = TRUE) is that you might draw mistaken inferences from plotting the data since it adds false zeroes to your data.